ieuTeamD/pangoro/README.md

 In addition, we can quickly plot correlations between features by calling: **_pdf.plot_all_correlations_**

+---
+**NOTE**
+PangoroDataFrame object has to be re-assigned to itself in order to store changes inplace after transforming nominal categories, which will result in adding new features to the original PangoroDataFrame, for example:

+    >>> pdf =pdf.categorical_nominal_transformation(col=['weight'],transform=True )

+---

 #### 4. Getting Help

 To learn more about we can issue the following command: